HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 ##### Communicating What Attachments are Needed

 The payer supplies the [LOINC attachment codes] to communicate what attachments are needed.
-Line item numbers may also be supplied to match the attachment to a line item in the claim or pre-auth.
+Line item numbers may also be supplied to match the attachment to a line item in the claim or prior-auth.
 This information is represented in the `Task.input` "code".
 The code snippet below shows a single request for line item 1 using a LOINC attachment code.
 The codes and line items are echoed back to the Payer when submitting the attachments.

 ~~~